daniellrs/simplerdux/README.md

 ## Component properties

-When we create a component, we need to use createReduxField( component ).
+When we create a component, we need to use createField( component ).

 Then the component will receive 4 props: